-To know more about the Server Health tab, go to Chapter 5, "Viewing Server Health.".
+For more information about the Server Health tab, go to Chapter 5, "Viewing Server Health.".

 Saving Logs

 You can use the Save Logs functionality to save your log files.
 Before using Save Logs, you must insert a USB flash drive or vMedia for storing the log files.